What is Trauma and Do I Have Trauma?

 If you’re ready to face what’s been holding you back and work through your pain at its roots, help is here.

-I’m Linda Chi, a licensed therapist in Oklahoma and Texas.
+I’m Linda Chi, trauma therapist in Oklahoma and Texas.
 I specialize in helping adults heal from trauma using EMDR and CBT.
 I offer a warm, supportive space where you can safely process your past and move toward the future you deserve.

 Sometimes, 45-minute sessions just aren’t enough especially when you're dealing with complex PTSD.
 I offer extended therapy sessions (60–90 minutes) and intensive sessions up to 9 hours a week, allowing for deeper emotional processing and faster progress toward healing.